 The UCL Centre for Holocaust Education's support for teachers is uniquely responsive to the challenges identified in this research.
-We have designed powerful resources and pedagogic approaches to support teachers in successfully addressing the formidable issues raised by a study of the Holocaust.
+We have designed powerful resources and pedagogic approaches to support teachers throughout their careers in successfully addressing the formidable issues raised by a study of the Holocaust.